Validation layers

 • pObjects: Array of Vulkan object handles related to the message

-• objectCount: Number of objects in array
+• objectCount: Number of objects in the array

 The callback returns a boolean that indicates if the Vulkan call that triggered the validation layer message should be aborted.
 If the callback returns true, then the call is aborted with the VK_ERROR_VALIDATION_FAILED_EXT error.
 This is normally only used to test the validation layers themselves, so you should always return VK_FALSE.